In this lesson, we’re going to cover the different jobs in Korean. In other words, you will get a list of jobs or

 If you enter a company in Korea, you may notice it is different than in your home country.
 There is a special language that company employees use to address each other.
 Here are some resources about that language and Korean work life:

-For more information on how to introduce yourself and things about you in Korean, please refer to our article How to introduce yourself in Korean.
+For more information on how to introduce yourself and things about yourself in Korean, please refer to our article How to introduce yourself in Korean.

 We hope you enjoyed this lesson and learned a lot of Korean words and Korean phrases.
 For a complete guide on how to learn Korean, check out our resource here: https://www.90daykorean.com/learn-korean/